wp-plugins/mpulse-real-user-measurement/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 2.1 =
+This version fixes the bug in the script loader code that resulted in printing a ";" in the html.
+Upgrade to this version immediately!!

 = 2.0 =
 This version fixes an issue with the previous script loader.
 Upgrade immediately.